 This class is designed to provide graduating participants in the Master of Management in Nonprofit Administration with the opportunity to apply and demonstrate their mastery of new leadership and management skills and knowledge.
 Each student will complete and publicly present the results of a significant project (applied or independent research) pertaining to an issue or problem important to a nonprofit organization or the nonprofit sector as a whole.
 Alternatively, students in the regular Master of Management or Business Administration programs can take this course as an elective and complete their project with a business corporation or the business sector as a whole.
-In either situation, the student will be assigned a faculty advisor and an external team early in the student's enrollment.
-The faculty advisor for M.A.P. will assist the student in the design of the project and in preparation for the M.A.P. course.
+In either situation, the student will be assigned a faculty advisor for M.A.P. will assist the student in the design of the project and in preparation for the M.A.P. course.
 While students will be working on their projects over the course of their enrollment in the program, the M.A.P. course should not be taken until the last term prior to graduation.